makupi/async-nookipedia/docs/index.rst

 Caching
 ============================================

 If **cache_api=True** is used the API requests made to nookipedia will be automatically stored in-memory until the "api-cache-expire" time is reached.

-"api-cache-require" is a timestamp fro when the cache on nookipedia's end expires.
+"api-cache-require" is a timestamp for when the cache on nookipedia's end expires.